susiecoleman/CLINavigationPractice/README.md

 `cd ..` - Navigate to the directory above the current working directory.

 `cat fileName` - Prints the contents of filename to the terminal window.

+### Windows machines

+`c:`
+Change to the C drive

+`cd MyDirectory`
+Move from your current directory to MyDirectory

+`cd ..`
+Move up a directory

+`cd`
+Show the directory you’re currently in.
+The equivalent of pwd on a unix machine

+`dir`
+Show the contents of the current directory.
+The equivalent of ls on a windows machine.

+`type fileName` - Prints the contents of filename to the terminal window.

 ## Useful Guides
 [CLI Guide](https://github.com/cb372/cli-tools-skills-amnesty)